Bennotsi-MTG/Doomsday-Codex/limits/cmc_limits.md

 -> GP, AoI, NC, GP, LM                  G+2U         4 life
 ```

-## Pass the turn Piles using Chain of Vapor
+## Pass the Turn Piles Using Chain of Vapor

 One somewhat unique piece of potential removal for anything not set to
 preventing 1 CMC spells being cast is Chain of Vapor (CoV).
 This allows you to